SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Contact
 -------------
-We have IRC channels on esper, #TDSM, #TDSMDev, #TDSMGit, #TDSMBeta.
+We have IRC channels on esper, #TDSM, #TDSMDev, #TDSMGit or you can get us over at http://tdsm.org.

 Developers
 =============